Memberships / How to Join

 Visitors wishing to view the club should either contact a member, or attend a Club Orientation and Safety Tour on the 2nd Saturday of the month from April to November.
 Non-members wondering around may be at risk of entering an unsafe area and therefore non-members are not allowed on property unless they are accompanied by a member

 Do not enter if the gate happens to be open for an event, it could close at any time.
-You will get locked in, as you need to swipe your membership card to exit.
-If you not a member or do not have your membership card, do not enter through the gate.
+You will get locked in, as you need to swipe a membership card to exit.
+If you are not a member or do not have your membership card, do not enter through the gate.

 Guests